cjoakim/azure-webapp-devops1/README.md

 # Show all docker aliases
 dkaliaslist() { alias | grep 'docker' | sed "s/^\([^=]*\)=\(.*\)/\1 => \2/"| sed "s/['|\']//g" | sort; }
 ```

-# Pipeline Variables

-Specify your application and build **secrets** in Azure DevOps as Pipeline Variables
-rather than inline in your code (i.e. - the azure-pipelines.yml file).

-Pipelines -> Select -> Edit -> Edit in the Visual Designer -> Click Variables Tab